10 Tips For Using a Deer Decoy

 Proper placement of the decoy is vital to success.
 Make sure it’s close enough for a shot, but not so close that it might expose your location when you move or by giving away your scent.
 Remember that bucks are likely going to stalk up to another buck head on while they’d approach a doe from the rear.

 Periodic grunting and/or snort wheezing, even rattling, will help grab the attention of deer within earshot.
 Once they come in to see what the commotion is about, the decoy will help seal the deal.

 If you find yourself on a stalk, but the buck you’re after isn’t paying attention to the decoy, add some movement by raising it up and down.
-Most dominant bucks won’t stand for a lesser more inferior buck to invade their territory.
-Here is where the Quickstand is a very useful tool to have, especially if you’re hunting by yourself.
-Once the buck commits, stake the decoy with the ease that only the Quickstand can provide, and get ready.
+Most dominant bucks won’t stand for a fork horn trying to invade their territory.
+Once the buck commits, stake the decoy and get ready.